 The following table presents fees for professional services rendered by Marcum Bernstein & Pinchuk LLP ("MarcumBP"), our independent registered public accounting firm, for the audit of our annual financial statements, fees for audit-related services, tax services and all other services.
 MarcumBP was formed pursuant to a joint venture agreement between the practice of Bernstein & Pinchuk LLP ("B&P"), our former independent registered public accounting firm, and Marcum LLP.
-Accordingly, B&P effectively resigned as the Company's independent registered public accounting firm and MarcumBP became the Company's independent registered public accounting firm was approved by the Audit Committee of the Company's board of directors on April 22, 2011.
+Accordingly, B&P effectively resigned as the Company's independent registered public accounting firm and MarcumBP became the Company's independent registered public accounting firm.
+The change in the Company's independent registered public accounting firm was approved by the Audit Committee of the Company's board of directors on April 22, 2011.

 Fiscal 2012 Fiscal 2011

-Audit fees \$182,181 \$ 350,000
+Audit fees \$182,181 \$350,000

 Audit related fees 8,143 42,453

 Tax fees

-All other fees
+All other fees -

-\$ 190,324 \$392,453
+\$190,324 \$392.453

 All audit related services, tax services and other services were pre-approved by our Audit Committee, which concluded that the provision of such services by MarcumBP were compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
-Our Audit Committee must review and pre-approve both audit and permitted non-audit services provided by the independent registered public accounting firm and shall not engage the independent registered public accounting firm to perform any non-audit services prohibited by law or regulation.
-At each Audit Committee meeting, our Audit Committee receives updates on the services actually provided by the independent registered public accounting firm, if any, and management may present additional services for pre-approval.
+Our Audit Committee must review and pre-approve both audit and permitted non-audit services provided by the independent registered public accounting firm and shall not engage the independent registered public accounting firm to perform any non-audit services provided by the independent registered public accounting firm to perform any non-audit services provided by the independent registered public accounting firm, if any, and management may present additional services for pre-approval.
 Our Audit Committee has delegated to the Chairman of the Audit Committee the authority to evaluate and approve engagements on behalf of the Audit Committee in the event that a need arises for pre-approval between regular Audit Committee meetings.
 If the Chairman so approves any such engagements, he will report that approval to the full Audit Committee at the next Audit Committee meeting.